 Killam Prize

-The Killam Prize is one of Canada’s most prestigious research honours, awarded annually to five distinguished scholars for outstanding career achievements in the humanities, social sciences, natural sciences, health sciences and engineering.
+The Killam Prize, part of the National Killam Program, is one of Canada’s most prestigious research honours, awarded annually to five distinguished scholars for outstanding career achievements in the humanities, social sciences, natural sciences, health sciences and engineering.
 Each winner receives $100,000 in recognition of their outstanding career achievements.
+This program also includes the Dorothy Killam Fellowships for mid-career researchers and the Killam NRC Paul Corkum Fellowships for collaborative research with the National Research Council.

 Funded by the Killam Trusts and administered by the National Research Council of Canada, the prize celebrates exceptional contributions that have made a lasting impact on Canadian and global research.